gsa-oes/office-of-evaluation-sciences/_projects/1509-securities-account-transfers.md

 ## What was the program change?

-OES developed two letters for LTD account holders using the social science research finding that individuals are more likely to follow through on plans that identify specific moments of action, such as appointments.
+OES developed two letters for LTD account holders applying the research insight that individuals are more likely to follow through on plans that identify specific moments of action, such as appointments.

 ## How did the evaluation work?